-- Hopefully, the food that was provided was yummy.
-This will make saying thank you for it easier.
-If you hated the food that is unfortunate.
-In the latter situation, remember the thought and care behind preparing the meal.
+- If you hated the food, that is unfortunate.
+Remember the thought and care behind preparing the meal.
 The goal is to be thankful for their efforts.

 - If you didn’t like the type of flowers, you can still say thank you for them.
 You are thanking them for the gesture and for thinking of you.

-- In the examples, words like surgery or sick can be swapped as needed for your note.
+- In the examples, words like surgery or sick can be swapped for your note.

 The examples below are for the center of the note.
-Please be sure to update [words in brackets] as appropriate for your situation.
+Please update [words in brackets] as appropriate for your situation.

 #1.
 We greatly appreciate the meal you brought us when [Person’s Name] had knee surgery.
-Those first few days were a little rough, and I was happy not to need to worry about making meals.
+Those first few days were rough, and I was happy not to worry about making meals.
 The cheesy potato casserole was comforting too!